-In a perfect world, the best keywords have high search traffic, low competition, and high conversion rates.
-But since we don’t live in a perfect world, we’ll just have to settle for good keywords that come as close to that as possible.
+In a perfect world, the best keywords have high search volume, low competition, and high conversion rates.
+But since we don’t live in a perfect world and almost all keywords with high search volume are fiercely competitive, we’ll just have to settle for good keywords that come as close to that as possible.

 This doesn’t mean you can’t offer products as solutions to informational queries.
 But it does mean that you better meet that informational need first and foremost.
 You should also clearly outline exactly how the product is a good and appropriate solution for the query.
 Think these through and you’ll have yourself some good (maybe even great) keywords!

 Even though good keywords have high search volume, they could be considered “bad” if they don't get any clicks (read more below for exceptions to this rule.)
 After all, the point of SEO is to rank highly on page one to the point of generating organic search traffic, and eventually, leads and sales.

 Metrics that define “No Click” searches include Clicks and Return Rate (which Ahrefs can measure), and Organic CTR (which Moz can measure).
 Eliminate any keywords from your master list that are proven to not convert traffic based on these results, no matter how well they rank.